Flights at Shannon Airport suspended after passenger jet fire

 Smoke seen coming from plane used for transferring US military on runway

-Flights have been halted at Shannon Airport after a passenger jet had to be evacuated on the runway.
+Flights have been suspended at Shannon Airport after a passenger jet had to be evacuated on the runway after smoke was seen coming from its landing gear.

 It is understood the Omni Air International jet Boeing 767-300 was about to depart when the crew had to return to the terminal.